aditen/x-stance-dashboard/README.md

 It is implemented with Next.JS (in case you need routing and other stuff) on top of ReactJS.
 It is hosted on a NodeJS Express Server and has a path /files where static files (our predictions) are served

+# External interfaces:
+The dashboard has two external interfaces:
+* The first is fetching of a JSON results file per model, containing it's training information (duration, losses and id) as well as the predictions it did on the test set.
+This is achieved using a standardized JSON format that is written in the Python code to it's .results folder.
+The location of this folder (you can also download the folder as a .zip) **must then be set as FILE_DIR variable** as the GUI creates a static file server on the corresponding location and loads it from there via REST call.

+* The second, real-live evaluation is again done via a REST call, but needs setup of an additional service:
+The python flask web_app.
+It also fetches a standardized model via REST, but from a different origin (CORS)

 # Structure
 This is a standard NextJS project.
 It only contains one route (the root, respectively /stance).
 This is where the dashboard is located.
 All other paths return the default 404 screen of NextJS.